celestiaorg/docs/docs/developers/install-optimint.md

 Before we continue with building our Wordle App, we need to set up Optimint on our codebase.

+## Optimint Overview

+Optimint is an Optimistic-Rollup implementation of ABCI (Application Blockchain Interface) in order to build optimistic-rollup chains using the Cosmos-SDK for Celestia.

+It is built by replacing Tendermint, the Cosmos-SDK consensus layer, with an optimistic-rollup (ORU) equivalent of it.
+It communicates directly with Celestia's Concensus and Data Availability layer.

+## Installing Optimint

 Run the following command inside the `wordle` directory.

 ```sh